rakhmatnw/reddit-clone/README.md

 # Reddit Clone
-A simple clone of Reddit functionality which allow user to contribute topics and upvote or downvote the topic
+A simple clone of Reddit functionality which allow user to contribute topics and upvote or downvote the topic.

+Click [here](https://protected-dusk-76416.herokuapp.com/) to see the demo.

 This project was built with [Create React App](https://github.com/facebook/create-react-app) boilerplate